 4 REQUIREMENTS

-4.1 Leathers shall meet the requirements given in Tables 1 and 2 as appropriate, when tested by the methods specified.
+4.1 Leathers shall meet the requirements given in Tables 1 and Tables 2 as appropriate, when tested by the methods specified.
 For wool sheep skins, both surfaces shall comply with the requirements.

 NOTE – Table 1 is applicable to all leathers.
 Table 2 gives additional requirements for grain leather.